NavikaRajput/webd/README.md

 # webd
-This a repository containing demo mail server files.
+This is a mail server repository.